dewarim/cinnamon/docs/migration.md

 ## changes to 3.7

+### Lucene: improve indexing of folders and objects

 * Stop the server.
 * Delete your Lucene index after applying the following changes.
 * Store value of owner and acl fields in index: